KanuX-14/freecraft/README.md

-# Minetest Game
+# FreeCraft

-The default game bundled in the Minetest engine.

-For further information, check [this forum topic](https://forum.minetest.net/viewtopic.php?f=15&t=9724).

-Also see the [Minetest Wiki](https://wiki.minetest.net/Subgames/Minetest_Game) for more information.
+Adventure in a world full of nothing, capable of doing all the work from Minetest with a Minecraft-ish taste.

 ## Installation

-- Unzip the archive, rename the folder to `minetest_game` and place it in .. `minetest/games/`
+- Unzip the archive, rename the folder to `freecraft` and place it in .. `minetest/games/`

 - GNU/Linux: If you use a system-wide installation place it in `~/.minetest/games/`.